+Each MPS4216 scanner module has 16 pressure measurement ports, or "Px" ports.
+They are labeled as 1-16.
 Each MPS4232 scanner module has 32 pressure measurement ports, or "Px" ports.
 They are labeled as 1-32.
 Each of these ports are connected to a discrete pressure transducer.
 If any Px ports are not being used, it is recommended that they be covering to prevent dust or any debris from clogging the port.